 Spanish

 El bebé tiene una taza.
 El bebé camina al papá y le da la taza a su papá.
-El papá toma, dice “gracias,” y le da la taza al bebé.
+Su papá toma, dice “gracias,” y le da la taza al bebé.
 El bebé le da otra taza al papá y el papá toma. ¿Dónde está el bebé y qué tiene la taza?

-Do the Movie Talk
+How to Do the Movie Talk

 - Is this a girl or a boy?